 Wills and Lasting Power of Attorney

-Did you know that according to a recent study over 70% of the UK population do not have a valid Will.
+Did you know that according to a study* over 70% of the UK adult population do not have a valid Will.

 At Buckingham James we offer a complete estate planning service that includes Wills and Lasting Power of Attorney’s.

 Here are just a few reasons why it is important to consider both:

 It is wrongly assumed that your immediate family will automatically receive any assets from your estate.
 A will ensures that your assets are distributed in accordance with your wishes.

 If you die without a Will (intestate) then the Laws of Intestacy will determine who inherits your estate (money and assets).

 Without a Will – it can be a long and complicated process to distribute assets.
 This can cause rifts in some families where one party remembers being “promised” a particular heirloom.
 A will clarifies who is entitled to what.